ibm-cloud-docs/account/email.md

   * To stay up to date with changes to the {{site.data.keyword.Bluemix_notm}} platform and products, go to **Notification preferences** > **Announcements**.
 To select a subcategory, set **Emails** to the on position.
   * To receive notifications about invoices, payments, subscription and promo codes, or spending and usage warnings, select **Billing and usage**.
 Then, click **Manage** to set up spending notifications.
   * To receive updates about the status of your infrastructure orders, select **Ordering**.
-  * To manage the notification distribution list in regard to your account, subscriptions or security and compliance alerts, click **Additional notification preferences** > **Manage**.
+  * To manage the notification distribution list in regard to your account, subscriptions, security and compliance alerts or marketing communications, click **Additional notification preferences** > **Manage**.
   * By default, all {{site.data.keyword.Bluemix_notm}} platform notifications are turned off.

 To quickly turn off emails for the selected account or for all other accounts, click **Actions**, and select your preference.